 TO RECAP… (and a free site evaluation)

-I’m not offering these services yet, but I may begin to offer them from the start of 2015.
+I’m not offering these services yet, but I may begin to offer them.

 I’d love to hear your comments and feedback.